Best and Cheap COVID-19 Travel Insurance for Bali (Indonesia) 2023

 Prior to the COVID-19 pandemic, travellers from almost any country can apply for a B211A Visa.
 However, due to the pre-existing travel restrictions, travellers from Afghanistan, Guinea, Israel, Kamerun, Liberia, Nigeria, North Korea, Somalia, Iraq and Iran are not able to apply for B211A Visa for Indonesia, but have to contact their respective embassies directly.

-How To Choose Travel Insurance With COVID-19 Coverage For Bali?
+How To Choose Travel Insurance For Your Bali Trip?

 Here are 6 steps to help you get started.